Losant/losant-docs/docs/workflows/logic/mutate.md

 # Mutate Node

-The mutate node allows a workflow to perform an arbitrary changes to the structure of the payload object.
+The mutate node allows a workflow to perform an arbitrary changes to the losant of the payload object.

 ![Mutate Node](/images/workflows/logic/mutate-node.png "Mutate Node")